manjunathc/udacity-driveless-car-program/p2-CarND-Traffic-Sign-Classifier-Project/README.md

 ![Label 38 before Normalization][image10]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...
+I haven't used to generate additional data as the testset was ~30% of the original imageset.
+The validation set was ~13%.

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.